This article has been updated to reflect corrections made by the authors. Go to the corrected section.

 Here’s how family lawyers can approach life and health insurance upon a separation or divorce.

-When people separate, former often spouses remain connected well beyond the physical separation — usually through a co-parenting relationship or because of ongoing child or spousal support obligation.
+When people separate, they often remain connected — usually through a co-parenting relationship or because of ongoing child or spousal support obligation.

 It is customary when negotiating the financial terms of a divorce to ask the person with an ongoing financial obligation to secure that obligation.